Chapter 0 - Fundamentals

 Ray Tracing

-These exercise involve practicing batched matrix operations in PyTorch by writing a basic graphics renderer.
-You’ll start with an extremely simplified case and work up to rendering your very own 3D Pikachu!
+These exercises involve practising batched matrix operations in PyTorch by writing a basic graphics renderer.
+You’ll start with an extremely simplified case, and work up to rendering your very own 3D Pikachu!

 This section is designed to get you familiar with basic neural networks: how they are structured, the basic operations like linear layers and convolutions which go into making them, and why they work as well as they do.
 You’ll build up to assembling ResNet34 from scratch.